 - Institutional reputation – Well-known schools tend to carry more weight with employers.

 Online bachelor’s and master’s programs now make up a big chunk of higher education.
 In 2021, 64% of bachelor’s and master’s degrees were available through online programs.
+People worry about legitimacy, and honestly, that’s fair.
+Still, 93% of online program graduates report positive returns on their investment in learning and job opportunities.

 Not all online programs are equal.
 For-profit schools sometimes overpromise and charge high tuition.
 A few offer accelerated programs that lack real oversight.